shakes76/PatternAnalysis-2023/recognition/siamese-45033746/README.md

 Data is partitioned by patient to prevent data leakage.
 This is to prevent the model from seeing data from the same patient in the validation set or in the test set while being trained.

 ### Project Structure
+### Run
+To train models, run train.py

+To see accuracy of models, run predict.py

 ### Dependencies

 - matplotlib 3.7.2